Undergraduate Community Based Internships

 - Receive mentorship and coaching from experienced student mentors and nonprofit/public sector leaders

 - Engage in professional development opportunities and build your personal and professional network with your cohort and partner organization

 - Earn a $4,500 stipend ($2,250/quarter) for your work

 What to expect

 - Work with on-site host organizations for 10 hours per week

 - Spend an additional two hours each week with UCBI staff and fellow interns through weekly cohort meetings (optional academic credit available)

 - This cohort-based model allows students to learn in depth about social issues and reflect on power, privilege, identity, and systems of oppression

 What is the application process?

-The application will open on Monday, October 19, and close on Monday, November 1, at 11:59PM.
-Applications will be submitted electronically through a Google form and reviewed by the UCBI team and community partners.
+Applications are submitted electronically through a Google form and reviewed by the UCBI team and community partners.
 Interviews will be held in November, and selected interns will be notified shortly after.